wngaw/wngaw.github.io/_posts/2019-04-07-linear-regression.md

 ## Cost function

 A cost function measures the prediction accuracy of the hypothesis.
-For linear regression, a common cost function is the \textit{mean squared error}, which calculates the average squared distances between the predicted values and actual values:
+For linear regression, a common cost function is the \textit{mean squared error}, which calculates the average squared distances between the predicted values and actual values.

-The overall objective is to minimise the cost function by iterating through different values of $$\theta$$.
-The lowest possible value of the cost function is also known as the global minimum.
-The final linear regression model will hold the valuee of $$\theta$$ that yields the lowest cost function.

-Cost function:
 $$
 \begin{align}
 J(\theta_0,\ \ldots,\ \theta_n) = \frac{1}{m} \sum\limits_{i=1}^m (\text{h}_\theta(x^i) - y^i )
 \end{align}
 $$

-Objective:
+The overall objective is to minimise the cost function by iterating through different values of $$\theta$$.
+The lowest possible value of the cost function is also known as the global minimum.
+The final linear regression model will hold the valuee of $$\theta$$ that yields the lowest cost function.

 $$
 \underset{\theta_0,\ \ldots,\ \theta_n}{\min} J(\theta_0,\ \ldots,\ \theta_n)
 $$

-The cost function with one variable can be visualize using a 2-D plot:

 ![cost_function_2d]({{ '/images/cost_function_2d_plot_1_variable.png' | relative_url }})
 <br />
 *Fig. 1.
 2-D Plot of Cost Function with One Variable - (Image source: [here](https://www.jeremyjordan.me/gradient-descent/))*
 <br />

-The cost function with two variables can either be visualize using a 3-D plot:

 ![cost_function_3d]({{ '/images/cost_function_3d_plot_2_variables.png' | relative_url }})
 <br />